Mishalzeera/the-money-manager/README.md

 def new_invoice_income_with_tax_rate(invoice_amount, tax_rate):
     # takes in an amount and returns what the user can spend
-    tax = invoice_amount - invoice_amount/tax_rate (adapted to match the 1.21 proportion)
+    tax = invoice_amount - invoice_amount/tax_rate (adapted to match the 1.21
+    proportion)
     total = invoice_amount - tax
     return total

 In practise it was relatively straightforward except for a two and a half hour period where the author was wondering if there was something wrong with the logic of the apparent universe.
 A test amount of "100" was entered with a tax rate of 50%, and the author was convinced something was wrong with the 33 result for the tax.
-Finally realising (after numerous, now entertaining, code rewrites) that in fact it was perfectly correct in calculating the amount of tax from 100, after the fact.
+Finally realising (after numerous, now entertaining, coderewrites) that in fact it was perfectly correct in calculating the amount of tax from 100, after the fact.
 Which the author had been working with all along.

 The figure can also be updated in the settings panel.

 ### Fix Overheads Issue

 An issue with changing the monthly overheads raised its head - the "amount left to be paid" part of the overheads section was not dynamically updating with the new overhead.
 After some guessing and thinking, a simple solution was reached.

 ### Start Python Documentation

 The author will try and take documentation very seriously for this project.
 The goal is that a person who does not have any understanding of Python would be able to read the code and follow along with what is taking place.
 While the author has been writing documentation from the start, it has been sporadic.
 The author has also found it a good way to expose bugs and issues with the app.

 ### Create Endmonth Function

 The End Month function checks to see if the datestamp for the users current month object is the same as the month taken from a "now" datetime instance.
 After comparing, if there is a difference the fields pertaining to monthly ins and outs are sent to a "previous months" database, and the related fields set to 0 in the current months database.
 This function runs automatically when a user logs in.
 Previous months will be viewable in a mini-size format in the user history page.

 ### Create End Tax Season Page

 This handy page is for when it is time to end your tax period.
 By coincidence the author had to do his taxes the day before, and realised it is handy to be able to decide for yourself when you want to send in your invoices and receipts, and when you want to hold on a bit longer.
 Now there is a page (with the handy tax calculator) where you can work out your taxes, and then initiate the "end tax period" function.

 The function simply creates a dictionary object with the tax rate, ending month period and amount of tax.
 The related field in the current month object is then reset.

 ### Create An Admin Profile

 This (also very handy) page was made right before the app is to be shared with the mentor and friends for feedback.
 This allows the author access to delete any account with all its associated data, as it is difficult to keep track of everyones bits and pieces.
 An admin.html page was made that shows only when "admin" is logged in.
 From the admin dashboard, the admin can enter the name of a user and then delete.
 A safeguard checkbox was put in place to avoid any accidental erasing.

 ### Conditionals In Base Template

 In order to prevent the app from overwhelming a user with options, the index page was adapted to a simple financial overview.
 With a glance the user can tell whether or not the new pair of trousers she is about to buy is within her budget this month.
 A clear button to go to the much more comprehensive dashboard is visible above, for when the user needs to focus on managing their daily or weekly finances.

-A new Jinja expression {{ if request.path != "/profile/" + session['user']}} was discovered, which
+A new Jinja expression {{ if request.path != "/profile/" + session['user']}}
-made the author more aware of possibilities with the Jinja templating engine.
+was discovered, which made the author more aware of possibilities with the Jinja templating engine.

 ### Basic Styling

 The app, while not as hideous as it was a few steps back (see screenshots for just how horrible), is still not aesthetically what the author would like.
 At the moment, it sometimes has a clean, bank friendly look which makes the author want to vomit a little bit.
 However, the goal was to get the CRUD functionality in place before styling, as per the mentor's advice.
 So, it will be left at "CRUD-ugly" and pushed as such to Heroku.
 From now on there will be less pushes to Heroku as the styling is gone into.

 ### The Horror: CRUD-ugly